rinigus/pure-maps/docs-raw/source/troubleshooting.rst

  "maxzoom": 18,

-this should show the city names in zoomlevel 14.49 to 18. we also need to import other zoom levels check here whats going on:
+this should show the city names in zoomlevel 14.49 to 18.
+We also need to import other zoom levels
+see:

 https://github.com/rinigus/osmscout-server/blob/master/scripts/import/mapbox/run_planetiler.sh